avently/evraon-website/terms.md

 8. Evraon team reserves the right to make any amendment to the Evraon Services, including, but not limited to, addition of new functions or reduction of any functions, without prior notification of the User.

 9. You acknowledge hereby that you agree to use Evraon Services at your own risk.
-Evraon is not responsible for any negative effects from the use of Evraon Services, including, but not limited to, stopping of functioning thereof, or any damage, including, but not limited to, physical damage to your property, consequential loss, financial loss, damage to your health, or violation of Applicable or Relevant Laws, caused by downloading or use of Evraon Services.
+Evraon is not responsible for any negative effects from the use of Evraon Services, including, but not limited to, stopping of functioning thereof, or any damage, including, but not limited to, physical damage to your property, consequential loss, financial loss, damage to your health, violation of Terms of Service of Exchanges you're using, or violation of Applicable or Relevant Laws, caused by downloading or use of Evraon Services.

-10. You hereby acknowledge that you understand that all and any payments for the access to the Subscription that made via the Store, and terms and conditions of the Store related to the payment process, including, but not limited to, terms and conditions of refund, shall be applied.
+10. You hereby acknowledge that you understand that all and any payments for the access to the Subscription that made through the Store, and terms and conditions of the Store related to the payment process, including, but not limited to, terms and conditions of refund, shall be applied.
 Evraon team shall not be responsible for any negative effects arisen within or after the payment process, or in connection with payment process.

-11. You hereby acknowledge that you understand that all payments for the access to the Subscription that made via the Cryptocurrency could not be refunded.
+11. You hereby acknowledge that you understand that all payments for the access to the Subscription that made through the Cryptocurrency could not be refunded.

-12. You are not allowed to access or use the Services if you are located, incorporated or otherwise established in, or a citizen or resident of: the United States of America, the province of Québec in Canada, Cuba, Iran, Syria, North Korea or Sudan;  any state, country or other jurisdiction that is embargoed by the United States of America; a jurisdiction where it would be illegal according to Applicable Law for you (by reason of your nationality, domicile, citizenship, residence or otherwise) to access or use the Services; or where the publication or availability of the Services is prohibited or contrary to local law or regulation.

-13. You must ensure that all usernames and passwords required to access the App are kept secure and confidential.
+12. You must ensure that all usernames, emails and passwords required to access the App are kept secure and confidential.

-14. Evraon team reserves the right at our own discretion to suspend your subscription at any time.
+13. Evraon Team reserves the right at our own discretion to suspend your Subscription at any time.

-15. If you have any questions regarding Evraon Services, these Terms of Use or our License Agreement, you may contact us at any time, and we will make our best effort to answer your questions.
+14. If you have any questions regarding Evraon Services, these Terms of Use or our License Agreement, you may contact us at any time, and we will make our best effort to answer your questions.

 ## License Agreement